chhaya1/student-REST-API/README.md

 ### Step 5: Verify the Runner

-Once the runner is started, it should appear as Online in the Settings > Actions > Runners section of your GitHub repository.
+Once the runner is started, it should appear as Online in the Settings > Actions > Runners section of GitHub repository.

 You can now trigger your GitHub Actions workflows, and they will run on your self-hosted runner.